Resources

 Annotated Bibliography Of Wilde Manuscripts and Their Provenances

-Wolfgang Maier-Sigrist has just published an annotated bibliography of the manuscripts of Oscar Wilde, on the Internet.
+Wolfgang Maier-Sigrist has published an annotated bibliography of the manuscripts of Oscar Wilde, on the Internet.
 This free resource is the result of three years’ work and is an amazingly extensive and detailed look at Oscar’s manuscripts and their provenances.
 It will be of interest to writers, researchers and other Wildeans.

 Musical Adaptations